AyanaZaire/seeda_syllabus_backend/complex-relationships.md

 - Concentration `has_many :keywords`
 - Syllabus `has_many :keywords`

 We want users to eventually be able to query our site by keyword to discover other syllabi associated with their research.
 A syllabus is going to have many keywords but a keyword can have many concentrations and a concentration can have many keywords.
-This means we're going to need a join model to properly test this association!
+This means we're going to need a join table to properly test this association!

 ##### 1. Migration
 Let's run the migrations to get this tested: